First-Timers Guide

 Goggles or Sunglasses with UV400 Protection – Kids spend much more time than most adults do outdoors and in direct sunlight, protecting kids’ eyes from ultra violet is especially important.
 Lenses in kids’ sunglasses should be clearly marked as capable of providing 100 percent UV protection, with UV400 rated lenses.
 For many people, goggles are a necessity when its snowing or windy.
 In very cold weather they provide added warmth by covering the face.
 Additionally, since they attach to most helmets, they are less likely to get lost than sunglasses.

 powder-ridge-experience-training-14Helmets – Powder Ridge requires helmets for all.
 Ensure the helmet fits correctly.
 A ski helmet is not an item you buy for your child to grow into.
-Wearing a helmet doesn’t give permission to ski or snowboard faster or recklessly.
+Wearing a hat under the helmet adds additional warmth.
 Our Training Center rents helmets, and includes them in all our rental packages.

 Sunscreen and/or Face Covering – The sun reflects off the snow and is stronger than you think!
-A ski vacation with a sun burn is no fun.
 Sunscreen also reduces evaporation and can therefore help prevent frostbite on very cold days.
 A balaclava, face mask, or scarf is the best protection against frostbite.